-When multiple AXI Ethernet instances are targeted for GTs in the same quad, the GTCOMMON and IBUFDS need to be shared.
-The GT outputs of the instance configured in Use Shared Logic in Core needs to be connected to inputs of an instance configured in No Shared Logic in Core mode.
-An example where the RX clock is synchronous between both the instances is shown in Figure 4-9.
+When multiple subsystem instances are targeted for transceivers in the same quad, the GTCOMMON and IBUFDS need to be shared.
+The transceiver outputs of the instance configured to Include Shared Logic in Core need to be connected to inputs of an instance configured to Include Shared Logic in IP Example Design.
+An example where the RX clock is synchronous between both the instances is shown in Figure 4-8.
 The connections shown in brown are specific to connections for sharing logic.
 The rest are regular connections.

-Figure 4-9: Connections to Enable Sharing of GTCOMMON among Two Instances
+Figure 4-8: Connections to Enable Sharing of GTCOMMON among Two Instances

-Using Designer Assistance for AXI Ethernet
+Using Designer Assistance for the Subsystem

-After the AXI Ethernet core is added to the block design canvas, design assistance is enabled and Run Block Automation and Run Connection Automation commands are enabled.
-See Figure 4-10.
+After the subsystem is added to the block design canvas, design assistance is enabled and Run Block Automation and Run Connection Automation commands are enabled.
+See Figure 4-9.

-The Run Block Automation command will connect streaming interfaces of AXI Ethernet to a DMA or a FIFO as selected in the Vivado IDE.
-You cannot configure the AXI Ethernet core using the block automation Vivado IDE; therefore, it is recommended first to configure AXI Ethernet and then run block automation. gtx\clk and ref\clk are connected to respective clock sources in case the clock source is already present.
-The axis\clk signal should be connected to the same clock source as the streaming interfaces are connected.
-In the case of FIFO, axis\clk should be connected to the AXI\lite clock of the FIFO.
-In the case of the DMA this needs to be connected to the same clock source as m\axi\mm2s\aclk and m\axi\s2mm\aclk of DMA.
+The Run Block Automation command connects the subsystem AXI4-Stream interface to a DMA or a FIFO as selected in the Vivado IDE.
+You cannot configure the subsystem using the block automation Vivado IDE; therefore, it is recommended first to configure the subsystem and then run block automation. gtx_clk and ref_clk are connected to respective clock sources when the clock source is already present.
+The $axis_clk$ signal should be connected to the same clock source as the AXI4-Stream interface.
+When using a FIFO, $axis_clk$ should be connected to the AXI_lite clock of the FIFO; for the DMA this needs to be connected to the same clock source as $m_axi_mm2s_aclk$ and $m_axi_s2mm_aclk$ of DMA.

-The Run Connection Automation command will connect the AXI4-Lite interface of the AXI Ethernet core to the peripheral interface of the processor.
-This will also connect the AXI4-Lite clock and the AXI4-Lite reset to the respective sources.
-When the project is set for a board that has the related interfaces, the Run Connection Automation command will also connect the I/Os to external I/O ports by creating them and providing the LOC constraints.
+The Run Connection Automation command connects the AXI4-Lite interface of the subsystem to the peripheral interface of the processor.
+This also connects the AXI4-Lite clock and the AXI4-Lite reset to the respective sources.
+When the project is set for a board that has the related interfaces, the Run Connection Automation command also connects the I/Os to external I/O ports by creating them and providing the LOC constraints.

-Figure 4-10: Designer Assistance for AXI Ethernet
+Figure 4-9: Designer Assistance for the Subsystem